tyhour/tecgos-cms-admin-template/README.md

 In the root of your Laravel application, run the `php composer.phar install` (or `composer install`) command to install all of the framework's dependencies.

+### Docker Configuration

+- Firstly you need to install [Docker](https://docs.docker.com/engine/install/) in your computer.

+After Docker is installed, now you can run the following command for automatically to create containers image.

+`docker-compose down && docker-compose up -d`

+After running the Docker command, you should have containers as below:

+- PHP
+- PhpMyAdmin
+- Websocket
+- Database (mysql)
+- Redis
+- Queue
+- Node

 ### Import the database

 In order to migrate the tables and setup the bare minimum structure for this app